 Peripheral nerves send messages from your brain and spinal cord to the rest of your body, helping you do things such as sensing that your feet are cold and moving your muscles so that you can walk.
 Made of fibers called axons that are insulated by surrounding tissues, peripheral nerves are fragile and easily damaged.

 A nerve injury can affect your brain's ability to communicate with your muscles and organs.
 Damage to the peripheral nerves is called peripheral neuropathy.

-It's important to get medical care for a peripheral nerve injury as soon as possible because nerve tissue sometimes can be repaired.
-Early diagnosis and treatment in some cases can prevent complications and permanent injury.Next
+It's important to get medical care for a peripheral nerve injury as soon as possible.
+Early diagnosis and treatment may prevent complications and permanent damage.Next

 Your doctor will review your medical history, ask about any accidents or previous surgeries, and discuss your symptoms with you.
 Your doctor will also conduct a physical and neurological examination.
 If your neurological examination shows signs of a nerve injury, your doctor may recommend diagnostic tests, which may include: